 Packet boats entering and leaving Calais

-In 1848 the Lacemakers made their way down to the Calais waterfront in groups as Edward Bonham arranged passage to England where they boarded the ships provided by the British Government for their passages to Australia.
+In 1848 the Lacemakers who had decided to migrate made their way down to the Calais waterfront in groups as Edward Bonham arranged passage to England.
+There they boarded the ships provided by the British Government for their passages to Australia.

 Calais Bassin du Paradis 1849

 Packet boats are alongside the embankment of the Bassin or inner Harbour with passengers waiting to board.

 The railway station on the right was nearing completion when the lacemakers boarded the boats for their journeys to Australia.

 When each group of the lacemakers and their families left Calais to begin their journeys to Australia, the first reports were in the Calais newspapers.
 The following excerpts, in English and French are examples.

 The Lacemakers vessels all travelled down the English Channel and so passed Calais.
 Perhaps it was a clear day and they had their last glimpse of the town.
 No matter, but many of them were glad to be on their way and grateful to the British Government for the assistance provided over the previous few months.
 Others were leaving behind family and friends, and for some the only home they had known.

 No. Many British workers did leave Calais and St Pierre for England and Australia and probably other lands.
 However, some of them returned within a few months or in some cases, a few years later.
 Others never left and these included the family and friends of many of the Australian-bound lacemakers.